MarkMandriota/daemon-for-word-game/README.md

 # demon-for-word-game

-Takes words from the buffer and copies there the following
+**The daemon reads data from the clipboard and then copies the corresponding word there.**